-During the 2023 financial year the Company maintained its existing facilities with its bank in Australia.
-The company has a loan of \$4.1m repayable over 9 remaining years and it is at current interest rates.
+During the 2024 financial year the Company maintained its existing facilities with its bank in Australia.
+The Company has a loan of \$3.8m repayable over about 8 remaining years and it is at current interest rates.
 This loan is in addition to the existing working capital facilities the Company already has.
-The Company's existing \$2.0m overdraft facility remains in place, on an ongoing basis in Australia, where the Company also has an existing principal and interest loan in relation to the MEG business, with a balance on 30 June 2023 of \$0.8m.
-The Company did also take out a \$0.45m loan related to its offices in Melbourne.
-This is repayable over three years.
-There were no other financing activities during the 2023 financial year.
+The Company's existing \$2.0m overdraft facility remains in place, on an ongoing basis in Australia, where the Company also has an existing principal and interest loan in relation to the MEG business, with a balance on 30 June 2024 of \$0.4m.
+The Company also has a loan related to its offices in Melbourne, with a remaining balance of \$0.2m, which is repayable over the next 18 months.
+The Company concluded a capital raise and secured new banking facilities in early July 2024, the details of which are in this report, under Matters Subsequent to Year End.